lowleveldesign/debug-recipes/network/network-tracing.md

 Then run [Fiddler](http://www.telerik.com/fiddler) (or any other proxy) and requests data should be logged in the sessions window.
 Unfortunately this approach won't work for requests to applications served on the local server.
 A workaround is to use one of the Fiddler's localhost alternatives in the url: `ipv4.fiddler`, `ipv6.fiddler` or `localhost.fiddler` (more [here](http://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/MonitorLocalTraffic)).

+**NOTE for WCF clients**: WCF has its own proxy settings, to use the default proxy add an `useDefaultWebProxy=true` attribute to your binding.

 ETW network traces
 ------------------